 - Not educated on what it can do and how it will support them looking at past trauma, vulnerability, and healing from other challenges

 - Men may not be motivated to go to treatment if they are depressed, but they may also just feel in general some apathy about whether or not it can help them

 - The stigma around treatment can keep people from getting the help they need.
 Drug abuse carries stigma that impacts relationships and work

 Men are hit very hard by co-occurring depression and addiction issues.
 Psychiatric disorders like depression and substance abuse require treatment like anything else might.
 Mental health conditions are difficult to seek support for but it is highly beneficial.
 Co-occurring conditions may have a negative impact on life.
 A person may be unable to be a good partner, brother, or friend while they are addicted or feeling depressed.
 Work performance likely suffers, along with relationships, and other things.
 Depression and drug abuse may impact a person’s physical and emotional health.
 It has been linked to a higher risk of heart disease in men.
 Men with heart failure who had moderate to severe depression were nearly four times more likely to die than those people who were not depressed.

 Finding mental health support is key.
 Seek a physician’s referral and support, along with seeking rehab for dual diagnosis treatment if needed.
 There, a treatment plan can be developed, that looks at medication, therapy, and other things that will be helpful in finding hope and healing in recovery.

 The Last Resort provides a safe, supportive environment for men in a retreat-like setting.
 We hope men come to us feeling like they need a home away from home and find it here with our family.
-Our goal is to create a safe space to be vulnerable so men can look at deeper issues of mental health and addiction, then develop a treatment approach that works for them.
-Call us to find out more: 877-322-2643.
+Our goal is to create a safe space to be vulnerable so men can look at deeper issues of mental health and addiction, then develop an individualized treatment approach that works for them.
+Call us to find out more: 512-750-6750.